 What’s the first thing that you look for in a place?
 Me, what else?
 Coffee!
-So when I went to Taipei I told myself I am going to hang out in a cafe somewhere.
-Unfortunately, I wasn’t able to do that, at least the “hanging out” part.
-But I did find two cafes and I was able to buy coffee so I guess that’s not bad.
+So when I went to Taipei I told myself I am going to hang out in a coffee shop somewhere.
+Unfortunately, I wasn’t able to do the “hanging out” part.
+But I did find two coffee shops and I was able to buy coffee so I guess that’s not bad.
 I was able to discover two, Louisa Coffee and Cama Cafe.

-I didn’t know what to feel when we entered this cafe and we were told that they were closing already.
-What was the time?
-3:00 p.m.
-Why the hell does this cafe close at 3:00 p.m. on a Saturday?!
-I was extremely disappointed because my friend, Christine and I were looking for a cafe where we can hang out for a while.
-Oh well, nothing we can do about it.
-They were still taking last order so I placed mine anyway.
+I didn’t know what to feel when we entered this coffee shop and we were told that they were closing already.
+Why the hell does it close at 3:00 pm on a Saturday?!
+I was extremely disappointed because my friend, Christine, and I were looking for a place to hang out for a while.
+Anyway, they were still taking the last orders so I placed mine.

-But first the look and feel of the cafe, you know how the third-wave cafes look like, minimalist, unpainted walls, space is small, that’s how Louisa Coffee is.
-They serve specialty coffee and we found it by accident, in one of the backstreets of Yixian Road before we went to Sun Yat-sen. [Read: Taipei’s Memorial Halls: Sun Yat-sen and Chiang Kai-shek]
+But first the look and feel of the cafe, you know what the third-wave coffee shops look like, minimalist, unpainted walls, space is small, that’s how Louisa Coffee is.
+They serve specialty coffee and we found it by accident, in one of the backstreets of Yixian Road before we went to Sun Yat-sen.

-I ordered a green tea latte for TWD 55 (PHP 88.57 – USD 1.78).
-How does it taste like?
-Like a freaking green tea.
-By that I mean that the green tea is very strong you’d kinda wonder if there is still coffee in it.
+I ordered a Green tea latte for TWD 55 (USD 1.76).
+What does it taste like?
+Like I’m drinking grass is what.
 The sugar, I’d say it’s about 30%.
 I didn’t like it at first sip because I have just recently learned to like matcha and the reason I didn’t like it before in the first place is the strong leafy taste.
-But the drink sorts of wooed me in.
+But the drink sort of wooed me in.
 Soon, I was already in love with it.

-The next cafe that I found is in Da’an District.
+The next coffee shop that I found is in Da’an District.
 I happen to have seen it as I was walking down the street.
 It’s even smaller than Louisa Coffee and it is manned by just one person.
 It has a yellow and black theme and it has a mascot.
 The mascot, I assume is called “Cama,” not sure, and there’s a life-size statue of it outside the cafe.